-Finally, we want to shortly discuss the role of CPU virtualization in Clouds:

-Clouds have so far emphasized the utility of intra-CPU virtualization, as for example provided by systems such as Xen and VMWare.
+Finally, we want to shortly discuss the role of CPU virtualization in Clouds: Clouds have so far emphasized the utility of intra-CPU virtualization, as for example provided by systems such as Xen and VMWare.
 This could possibly be integrated with the inter-CPU virtualization provided by Grids, where brokers manage the deployment of services and applications on the most appropriate resource.

-6.3 For Application Developers and End Users
+C. For Application Developers and End Users

 We believe that program developers should be able to develop applications in the environment they are most comfortable with, and should not have to include details of their run-time environment into their development process in anything but the most simple way.
 This is in contrast to the approach where many applications are developed to be explicitly aware of their run-time distributed environment.
-Applications for Clouds can almost by definition be unaware of the the distributed environment they run.
+Applications for Clouds can almost by definition be unaware of the distributed environment they run.

 Related to the need to be unaware of runtime environment details, is the need to provide simple interfaces, potentially in multiple renderings, to keep the application agnostic of the underlying system implementation.
-Clouds do have these simple interfaces, which are sometimes rendered in different technologies (For example, the S3 interfaces is provided as REST, SOAP, HTTP and BitTorrent renderings).
+Clouds do have these simple interfaces, which are sometimes rendered in different technologies.
+As an example, the S3 interfaces is provided as REST, SOAP, HTTP and BitTorrent renderings.

-Both, the abstraction from resource mapping, and abstraction from resource details, lead us to the notion of abstarct applications: (i.e. applications that do not have run-time environment dependencies built into them).
+The decoupling of applications from resource mapping and resource specific details, lead us to the notion of abstract applications - applications that do not have run-time environment dependencies built into them.
 As an example, workflow descriptions are usually abstract applications: they can be mapped to different systems and resources, as long as the individual components do not depend on specific resource details.

-Clouds, and other high level systems, seem to support that notion of abstract applications, and and provide a mechanism to create instances of these abstract applications, by binding them to specific resources.
+Clouds and other high level systems, seem to support the notion of abstract applications, and provide a mechanism to create instances of these abstract applications, by binding them to specific resources.
 An additional bonus for the application developer is that abstract applications provide horizontal interoperability, in that these applications can be instantiated on different systems, with no or moderate porting effort, depending on the standardization of the system interfaces.
 That also avoids vendor lock-in, which may be crucial for a wider acceptance of Cloud technologies.

-6.4 For OGF
+D. For OGF